SENSUIKAN!

 26 September 1944:

 NE of Palau.
-LtCdr E. K. Winn's McCOY REYNOLDS (DE-440) is making a solitary run from Peleliu to Guam to join Task Force 57.
-At 0103, the McCOY REYNOLDS' SL radar detects a target on the surface at 9,200 yards.
-When LtCdr Winn challenges, the contact disappears from his SL radar.
+LtCdr Edwin K. Winn's McCOY REYNOLDS (DE-440) is making a solitary run from Peleliu to Guam to join Task Force 57.
+At 0103, McCOY REYNOLDS' SL radar detects a target on the surface at 9,200 yards.
+When LtCdr Winn challenges it, the contact disappears from his radar.

-Sonar reports an underwater contact at 2,500 yards.
-At 0218, the McCOY REYNOLDS fires a barrage of twenty-four Mark 10 ahead-thrown "hedgehog" projector charges.
+Sonar reports an underwater contact at 2,500 yds.
+At 0218, McCOY REYNOLDS fires a barrage of twenty-four Mark 10 "Hedgehog" projector charges.
 The first salvo misses.
-LtCdr Winn makes six more attacks until 0615 when a heavy underwater explosion is felt.
+LtCdr Winn makes six more attacks until 0615, when a heavy underwater explosion is felt.
 Soon, diesel oil and splintered wood planking spread across the surface at 09-19N, 136-44E.
-They signal the end of the submarine - probably the RO-47.
+They signal the end of the submarine - probably RO-47.

 2 November 1944: